chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 - Is a static method of the Object Function

-- Definition: Creates a new object that inherits properties from an existing object (the prototype object).
+- Definition: The function creates a new object that inherits properties from an existing object (the prototype object).

-  - Creates a new object whose `[[Prototype]]` property references the argument.
+  - Creates a new object whose `[[Prototype]]` property references the argument (prototype object).

   ```js
   Object.create(obj)